ucbepic/data-agent-benchmark-study/CATEGORIES.md

 - Keep prompts **self-contained**: name data sources (DBs/tables/APIs) or state assumptions in the sentence.
 - Prefer **time-bounded** queries (“last 30 days”, “Q1 2024”) for repeatability.
 - When ambiguity exists, **state the intended definition** (e.g., “active = logged-in minutes”).
+- For open-web prompts, indicate the target site(s) and any constraints (e.g., public status page, RSS).
 - Avoid toy-only prompts; aim for tasks representative of real enterprise data and policies.